Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: SDP lower bounds on the performance of approximate quantum error correction based on two-PPT extendibility and non-signaling constraints

 \subsection{SDP\ lower bound on the error in LOCR\ simulation of a channel}

 Using \eqref{eq:QEC_sim_error_optimization} to calculate the simulation error, we again encounter an intractable optimization task.
-Employing the same idea from Section~\ref{sec_SDP_lower_bound_tel}, we enlarge the set of LOCR superchannels to two-PPT-extendible superchannels.
-As noted in Section~\ref{sec_2-ppt-ext-non-sig-superchannels}, the set of two-PPT-extendible superchannels strictly contains the set of LOCR superchannels.
-Thus, we can obtain a lower bound on the simulation error by optimizing over all two-PPT-extendible superchannels.
-We define the simulation error under two-PPT-extendible superchannels as
+Employing the same idea from Section~\ref{sec_SDP_lower_bound_tel}, we enlarge the set of LOCR superchannels to two-PPT-extendible, non-signaling superchannels (abbreviated henceforth as 2PENS).
+As noted in Section~\ref{sec_2-ppt-ext-non-sig-superchannels}, the 2PENS set strictly contains the set of LOCR superchannels.
+Thus, we can obtain a lower bound on the simulation error by optimizing over all 2PENS superchannels.
+We define the simulation error under 2PENS superchannels as